Campus Health Service Fee ("Health Fee")

 Yes.
 The Campus Health Service Fee will be included in your Cost of Attendance used to calculate financial aid eligibility.

 If I purchase Cardinal Care and pay the Campus Health Service Fee, am I paying for the same services twice?

 No. Cardinal Care and the Campus Health Service Fee cover two distinct sets of services, and they do not overlap.
 Cardinal Care was designed to meet students’ needs beyond the core services provided at Vaden Health Center under the Health Fee, such as specialty care, prescriptions, emergency and inpatient care, to name a few.

 No, you do not need to pay the fee if you are unregistered for classes in summer quarter unless you present at Vaden for care in the summer.
-The Health Fee is charged only if you come to Vaden for care.
-(If you are unregistered for summer and do not have Cardinal Care, a Summer Access Charge, equal to the amount of the Health Fee, will be charged if you come to Vaden for care.)
+(If you are unregistered for summer, a Summer Access Charge, equal to the amount of the Health Fee, will be charged if you come to Vaden for care.)

 Yes.
-The Campus Health Service Fee covers the cost of most services at Vaden Health Center, which you may use regardless of your private insurance coverage.
-You need your private insurance (or Cardinal Care, the university-sponsored insurance plan) to cover the cost of other services, such as specialist care, outside of Vaden.
+The Campus Health Service Fee covers the cost of most services at Vaden Health Center, regardless of the type of coverage a student may have.
+Students need private insurance (or Cardinal Care, the university-sponsored insurance plan) to cover the cost of services offered at Vaden but not covered by the Health Fee (e.g., pharmacy, physical therapy, etc.) and other services, such as hospitalization, that Vaden does not provide.

 I have my own insurance plan.
 Does Vaden Health Center bill my private insurance for primary medical care visits?

 No. Vaden Health Center does not bill private insurance carriers for primary care visits, CAPS evaluation and short-term therapy, or the health and wellness programs that are covered under the Health Fee.